GRADUATE SCHOOL: Frequently Asked questions

 The Alumni Association enhances the mutual relationship that exists between graduates and the University.
 When you graduate from Northeastern you will become a member of the Alumni Association.
 Active membership status is conferred on graduates who support the Annual Fund.
 Membership allows graduates to participate in many cultural, social and educational events and activities after leaving the University.
 Graduates are encouraged to maintain their ties with and to participate in the many activities sponsored by the University.

 Student Computing Services provides service to students to support instruction and research.
-Computer terminals are available for student use in the Library (4th floor, ext.
-4639), Bernard Brommel Hall (Room BBH 208, ext.
-4641) and Lech Walesa Hall (Room LWH 2109, ext.
-4643).
+Computer terminals are available for student use in the B Building (B 103, extension 4359), College of Business and Management (CBM 119, extension 6446), and Lech Walesa Hall (Room LWH 2109, extension 4645).

-The Counseling Office provides counseling services and counseling-related programs to any student of the University.
-Services include career counseling, personal counseling, addictions counseling, conflict resolution, and crisis and emergency intervention during regular office hours.
+Counseling Services provides counseling services and counseling-related programs to any student of the University.
+Services include personal counseling, addictions counseling, conflict resolution, and crisis and emergency intervention during regular office hours.
 All services are free of charge and confidential, as required by state law and professional ethics.
-The Counseling Office is located in Room D 024, ext.
-4650.
+The Counseling Office is located in Room B 119, extensioin 4650.

 Student Disability Services provides various types of academic assistance based on diagnosed needs to students with documented physical and/or learning disabilities.
 Contact the Accessibility Center in Room D 104 or at ext.
 4595 for information about the services provided.

-Veteran's Services assists with benefits and educational planning while also offering workshops and programs to meet the special needs of veterans.
-The office is located in Room D-130.
-Call ext.
-4028 for information about the services provided.
+Veterans Services assists with benefits and educational planning while also offering workshops and programs to meet the special needs of veterans.
+The office is located in Room D 130.
+Call extension 4028 for information about the services provided.